-Aspirin for the Prevention and Treatment of Heart Attacks and Strokes (Coronary and Cerebral Vascular Disease)
+Aspirin and antiplatelet drugs for the Prevention and Treatment of Heart Attacks and Strokes (Coronary and Cerebral Vascular Disease)

 What is aspirin?

 In addition to its effects on pain, fever, and inflammation, aspirin also has an important inhibitory effect on platelets in the blood.
-This antiplatelet effect is used to prevent blood clot formation inside arteries, particularly in individuals who have atherosclerosis (narrowing of the blood vessels) of their arteries, or are otherwise prone to develop blood clots in their arteries.
+This antiplatelet effect is used to prevent blood clot formation inside arteries, particularly in individuals who have atherosclerosis (narrowing of the arteries) or are otherwise prone to develop blood clots in their arteries.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.